Katze rollt auf Boden. Wann kommt Tier in Pubertät: Symptome, typische Pubertätsprobleme

 How to deal with typical puberty problems

-1. Disobedience and rebellion
+1. Disobedience and Rebellion

 • Problem: Your cat ignores rules or tests what it is allowed to do.